-Stakeholder How the Board engages The wider The Board fully supports the growing importance placed on Environmental, Social community and the and Corporate Governance ("ESG") factors when delivering against the environment Company's objectives.
+Stakeholder How the Board engages Third party service providers The Board is reliant on third party service providers to help the Company operate in a compliant and efficient manner.
+During the year, the Board engaged with its service providers by: receiving detailed written and verbal reports at board meetings; regular communication with representatives via telephone and email to discuss ad hoc matters; and undertaking an annual review via the Management Engagement Committee and providing feedback, where appropriate, regarding service levels to service providers.
+Following a review of service providers, the Board undertook a tender process for a new administrator and on 1 June 2024, the Company's Administrator was changed from BNP Paribas S.A. to Elysium Fund Management Limited.
+External Auditor The Board engages with the external auditor to ensure that the annual audit process operates effectively, efficiently and predictably.
+The Audit and Risk Committee meets with the auditor formally on a biannual basis and more frequently where required.
+The auditor provides valuable feedback on the Company and those of its service providers that have a delegated responsibility for areas of accounting and internal control.
+As noted further below and in the Audit and Risk Committee Report, the Audit and Risk Committee has engaged extensively with Deloitte LLP to understand their approach and requirements.
+The wider community and the environment The Board fully supports the growing importance placed on Environmental, Social and Corporate Governance ("ESG") factors when delivering against the Company's objectives.
 The Company has made significant investment in assets such as AD plants, which should have a positive impact on the environment.
 The Board and the AIFM, in managing the Company's assets, are mindful of social, ethical and environmental issues of companies within the Group's portfolio, acknowledging that companies failing to manage these issues adequately run a long-term risk to the sustainability of their businesses.
 Given that the Company is in wind down, the Company will not be making new investments but will continue to follow good practice on ESG issues where applicable.